 Bitter gourd tea can be easily prepared at home.

 Do not expect to drink super strong tea.
-You will find that its bitterness is lower and is characterized by a slight sweetness and richness similar to hojicha.
+You will find that its bitterness is milder and is characterized by a slight sweetness and richness similar to hojicha.

 Once ready, toast them with the seeds in a toaster oven until they turn a light brown color, and you're done.
-Remember to store them in a container that can be sealed to prevent them from absorbing moisture (I suggest keeping them in the refrigerator).
+Remember to store them in a sealable container to prevent them from absorbing moisture (I suggest keeping them in the refrigerator).

 Although bitter melon is famous for its bitterness, even if you have a sweet tooth, I highly recommend giving it a try!
 In addition to its health benefits, it's a unique ingredient that your taste buds will have a hard time forgetting.